 Our powers come from the Health Practitioner Regulation National Law (NSW).

-Each complaint we receive is carefully considered in consultation with the Health Care Complaints Commission to assess the nature and extent of any potential risk to one or more patients and to determine appropriate action.
+Each complaint we receive is carefully considered in consultation with the NSW Health Care Complaints Commission (HCCC) to assess the nature and extent of any potential risk to one or more patients and to determine appropriate action.

 The Council is funded through a portion of registration fees paid by all doctors in NSW.